SameerPathaan/SameerPathaan/README.md

 # Thanks for stopping by!
 Here a little about who iam.

-I’m currently a graduate student at University of Houston Majoring in Engineering Data Science.
+I’m a graduate student at University of Houston Majoring in Engineering Data Science.

 I have experience of 3.5 years in Data Integration Domain working as Data Engineer - ETL Operations That means...